Moscow: Metro – Buses – Taxis

 Wheel chair tracks on left, babushka selling flowers on right.

-Spend enough time in a Russian city and eventually you’ll slip and fall on those when not paying attention.
+Caution: it is easy to slip and fall on the wheelchair rails if not paying attention.
 Hopefully the worst of injuries will be bruised knees and ego.
-They’re especially tricky in winter with snow and ice.
+They’re especially tricky in winter, sometimes almost hidden under snow and ice.

 When you enter the Metro station Lobby you must stop to purchase a ticket.